Surveying Technician Residential Survey and Valuation Pathway

 - Been accepted upon a Surveying Technician Apprenticeship

-- Achieved five GCSEs at Grade C (or at grade 4 under the new grading system) or higher, including maths and English (or have an accepted equivalent maths and English qualification*)
+- Achieved five GCSEs at Grade C (or at grade 4 under the new grading system) or higher, including maths and English or have an accepted current or prior maths and English qualification

-- Prior attainment at full Level 2** or higher and meet the requirements above for maths and English.
+Have prior attainment at full Level 2 (as defined by the ESFA) or higher and meet the requirements above for maths and English

 Non-standard applications will be considered where the applicant has: